Japanese broadcasters and pic producers are building their own nostalgia boom from 1955 to 1965.

-A play based on Japan's 2008 foreign-language Oscar winner, "Departures," will open in May in Tokyo, according to producer Yasuhiro Mase.
+A play based on Japan's Oscar-winning pic "Departures" will open in May in Tokyo, according to producer Yasuhiro Mase.

 The Fuji Television and Nippon Television networks have inked a deal to each take 7% stakes in Gyao, a free-video portal whose corporate parent is Yahoo!.